e23976bf/e23976bf/README.md

 I'm scratch building a CNC machine with a cutting laser and probably a routing spindle too.
 The innovation is tilting the laser head to cut at an angle.
 Working on it.

+/*

+Code framework created by AI and then hacked by myself to make it work.
+Glenn, ZL2TLD, RE78jr20SU
+email echo two three nine seven six bravo foxtrot at gmail Arduino uno
+Don't be mean about my coding.
+I used to be moderately proficient, but since a brain injury, I struggle.
+Programming has become therapy for my mind.
+I really need an oscilloscope for this stuff.

+*/